 Because the internet is instantaneous, there’s tremendous competitive pressure to get articles published as quickly as technologically possible.

 This often happens at the expense of facts, replacing them with rampant speculation — speculation that is often presented or interpreted as fact.

 Confirming facts takes time and resources.
 The immediacy of internet publishing has removed the luxury of time and budget; other constraints erode the resources required to even do the work.

 Websites that cover current events are faced with a simple choice:

 - Speculate today

 - Be correct tomorrow

-The satirical news parody site, The Onion nailed it with an article, Let Me Explain Why Miley Cyrus’ VMA Performance Was Our Top Story This Morning.
+The satirical news parody site The Onion nailed it with this article: Let Me Explain Why Miley Cyrus’ VMA Performance Was Our Top Story this Morning.

-The article is a fictitious “explanation” of why a major news site – CNN.com – highlighted the antics of the singer at the previous night’s music awards show on its home page.
+The article is a fictitious “explanation” of why a major news site highlighted the antics of the singer at the previous night’s music awards show on its homepage.